Do you want to make your vows rock but unsure how to get started? Swayed by the gazillion examples out there in Google-Land?

 Where to Start

 You’ve got the blank piece of paper, you’ve got the pen…. and you’ve got total mind-blank.
-So, take a deep breath, pour yourself a beverage (alcoholic or otherwise depending on your preference) and ask yourself the following questions and write down your answers:
+So, take a deep breath, pour yourself a beverage (alcoholic or otherwise depending on your preference), ask yourself the following questions and write down your answers:

 - What do you want to promise them you’ll always do throughout your relationship?